AGilbertDev/Employee-Management-App/README.md

 ## SQL Database Diagram

-Here is a diagram of the database required for this project:<br>
+Here is a draft diagram of the database required for this project:<br>
 <img src='images/empManagementDB.png'>

 ## MVC Class Diagram